 In this guide, we'll show you how easy it is to launch and run stable diffusion on GPUs with Brev.
 We've pre-configured a Brev environment for Stable Diffusion so you won't have to do any config at all!

-To get started, hit this link to create a new Brev environment
+To get started, hit this link to create a new Brev instance

 Sign up for an account

-It'll redirect you to an environment creation page pre-configured with the defaults you need.
+It'll redirect you to an instance creation page pre-configured with the defaults you need.
 (We recommend sticking to the default GPU - it's the cheapest that'll work with Stable Diffusion).

 At the bottom, add a payment method...we give you 30 minutes free but we just need to make sure people don't abuse our systems 🙂